HSD Versions Cleaner - An Overview

 - Minor improvements of the user interface design.

-Mac, macOS, and App Store are trademarks of Apple Inc., registered in the U.S. and other countries.
+Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc.